deutschj/sysperfeval/README.md

 sdc               2.00      8.00     0.00    0.50   0.00     4.00   0.40
 ```

-Although disk usage is 100%, no high IO latency can be observed (avg. between 128 and 256 microseconds).
+Although disk usage is 100%, no high latency can be observed for block IO operations (avg. between 128 and 256 microseconds).
 Performance of the query is therefore being limited by IOps, and the block IO operations themselves don't experience any high latencies - as these are sequential reads and the disk can handle them efficiently.

 IO latency and IOps seem to stay the same when I increased the database size (by 200%) - so probably query runtime is limited by the disk's capacity of performing read operations, IOps.